agm024/agm024/README.md

 - 👋 Hi, I'm @agm024
 - ❤️ I'm passionate about Photography and Computer Programming.
-- 🌱 I'm skilled in HTML, Python, C, CSS, JavaScript, and SQL.
+- 🌱 I'm skilled in HTML, Python, C, CSS, JavaScript, SQL and PostgreSQl.
 - ✨ I have recently completed the CS50x course from Harvard.
 <!---
 agm024/agm024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.